ThembaMtshelwane/immergence-studios/README.md

 - Creating a design and theme.
 - Using the staggered text effect.
-- Using thee glitch text effect.
+- Using the glitch text effect.
 - Using background music.
+- Using Email.js for the contact form
+- Using Flowbite footer component for building UI quickly

 ## Limitations